Description:

 September – October

-Fertilising your rosemary with a fish/kelp emulsion like Seagro in spring will help your plant get off to a good start for the season.
+Fertilising your cannabis sativa with a fish/kelp emulsion like Seagro in spring will help your plant get off to a good start for the season.

 Regular pruning promotes bushier growth; monitor nutrient balance to avoid nutrient lockout and deficiency symptoms.